Afterpay works like a loan, but with zero interest, no extra costs and a whole lot more.

 Is Afterpay safe?

 Afterpay is touted as a new way to pay and different from traditional credit products, but it is important to remember that Afterpay is still a credit product.
-Afterpay reserves the right to check your credit history and report defaults to credit reporting bureaus such as Equifax.
+Afterpay reserves the right to check your credit history and report defaults to credit reporting bureaus such as Experian or Equifax.
 You need to keep this mind before you apply.

 In terms of your information, Afterpay is a PCI DSS Level 1 certified compliant Service Provider organisation.
 This means that it abides by the comprehensive set of requirements to keep your data secure.

 In order to sign up you have to:

 - Be at least 18 years old and capable of entering into a legally binding contract

 - Have a valid and verifiable email address and mobile number